Pratidwandi: Plot

 Siddhartha (Dhritiman Chatterjee) is forced to discontinue his medical studies due to the unexpected death of his father.
 He has to now find a job instead.
 In one job interview, he is asked to name the most significant world event in the last ten years.
 His reply is 'the plain human courage shown by the people of Vietnam', instead of the expected: man landing on the Moon.
 The interviewer asks if he is a communist.
 Needless to say, he does not get the job.

 He reaches a coffee shop where he is offered work for the communist party.
 When he does not show any interest, the party leader tells him about an opening for a medical representative.
 To escape from the heat and have a snooze, he goes into a cinema.
 As a government propaganda newsreel is being shown before the feature, a bomb explodes in the cinema hall.
 In the stampede that follows, Siddartha breaks his watch.
 He goes to a watchmaker but he cannot afford the repairs.

 Waiting to cross the road, he notices a beautiful woman.
 He drifts back to his days as a medical student in a flashback.
 The professor is explaining the anatomy of the female breast.
 Many flashbacks and dreams occur to Siddartha throughout the film.

 On his way to the hostel, he has an encounter with some hippies.
 Along with an ex-classmate, he goes out to see an uncensored Swedish film but, to their disappointment, the film turns out to be boring.

-In such constant wandering in Calcutta, disintegrating relationships with his sister and a communist brother, his friendship with Keya is the only thing that keeps him sane.
+Amid constant wandering in Calcutta, disintegrating relationships with his sister and a communist brother, his friendship with Keya is a source of stability.

 Keya is a simple girl.
 Siddharta and Keya enjoy each other's company but they cannot make any commitment to each other due to the circumstances.

 After yet another attempt at a job interview, Siddhartha leaves the big city to take a modest job as a salesman in a far-off small town.
 He writes to Keya that he still cherishes their relationship.
 He also hears the call of a bird that he remembers from his childhood in his dreams but this time it is for real, and not in his mind.
 After completing the letter, he comes out to the balcony of his modest room.
 The bird calls again.
 He also hears the sombre chants of a funeral procession.
 As he turns to the camera, the picture is frozen.

 The ending is reminiscent of the first scene which shows the death of Siddhartha's father.
 However, the last scene is symbolic of the end of Siddhartha's aspirations of finding a job in Calcutta.